 Over 90,000 math lovers from across the world joined in the latest Global Math Challenge last month.
-We were delighted to welcome entries from more countries than ever before, including debuts from Nigeria, Kazakhstan and Iceland.
+We were delighted to welcome more entries than ever before.
 While Global Math Challenge is all about having fun at the same time as exercising your mind, it’s always interesting to have a peek at the world rankings.
 Did Japan stay at the top of the rankings, or did China or the USA take the crown?
 Let’s find out!

 What country came out on top?

-Japan held onto the top spot in the country rankings, with new entry Russia making a strong debut in second place.
-China jumped up one place to 3rd, pushing India into 4th.
+Japan held onto the top spot in the country rankings, with China coming in close in second place, pushing India into 3rd.
 The USA still made a strong showing but dropped down to 5th in our global math rankings.

 Challengers entering the all-ages ‘Open’ contest saw those in their 30’s claim the top prize – maybe tricenarians have the perfect blend of youth & experience…